edwardyehuang/iSeg/README.md

-# iSeg : A Tensorflow 2 Library for Semantic Segmentation
+# iSeg : A TensorFlow 2 Library for Semantic Segmentation

 Working in progress